Laboratory Training 3

 Selection statements allow you to perform different actions depending on the conditions that arise during the execution of the program.

-statement) controls conditional branching.
-The syntax for the if
+The condition statement (if statement) controls conditional branching.
+The syntax for the if statement

 has two forms: